christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 The Estonian Land Forces are the ground component of the Estonian Defence Forces (EDF), responsible for defending the territorial integrity and sovereignty of Estonia.
-It consists of around 3000 personell during peacetimes, and is division- sized with some parts only staffed by reserve units.
+It consists of around 3000 personnel during peacetimes, and is division- sized with some parts only staffed by reserve units.

 After the first clashes in 2014, a reactivation of reservist forces and more